tokkiwa/ImageTextCoding/README.md

-# TextImageCoding
+# ImageTextCoding
-A temporal repository for the paper "LMM-driven Text-Image Coding for Ultra Low-bitrate Image Compression"
+A temporal repository for the paper "LMM-driven Semantic Image-Text Coding for Ultra Low-bitrate Image Compression"

 # Description
-This is the repository fot the under-review paper "LMM-driven Text-Image Coding for Ultra Low-bitrate Image Compression".
+This is the repository fot the under-review paper "LMM-driven Semantic Image-Text Coding for Ultra Low-bitrate Image Compression".
 This repository is under temporal GitHub account to maintain the anonimity.
 This will be moved to actual repository of the authors later.

 # Requirements